benfertig/timestamper/extra_files/build_instructions/Run_and_build_from_source_mac.md

 * ask you whether you would like the *Time Stamper* disk image (.dmg) to be encrypted
 * allow you to set the image format of the *Time Stamper* disk image (.dmg).

 Once you are satisfied with your settings, click "Save".
 Your new disk image (.dmg) will be generated.
-Congratulations, you have successfully bundled the *Time Stamper* program onto a *Mac* disk image (.dmg).
+Congratulations, you have successfully bundled the *Time Stamper* program in a *Mac* disk image (.dmg).